Seagate/opensea-operations/README.md

 # opensea-operations
 #### Copyright (c) 2014-2017 Seagate Technology LLC and/or its Affiliates, All Rights Reserved

-Welcome to the openSeaChest open source project!
+Welcome to opensea-operations, part of the openSeaChest open source project!

-BINARIES and SOURCE CODE files of the openSeaChest open source project have been made available to you under the Mozilla Public License 2.0 (MPL).
+BINARIES and SOURCE CODE files of the opensea-operations and openSeaChest open source projects have been made available to you under the Mozilla Public License 2.0 (MPL).
 The openSeaChest project repository is maintained at https://github.com/Seagate/openSeaChest.